gocd/developer.go.cd/17.11.0/6/handling_web_requests.md

 ## Message: Web Requests

-***From Go Version 16.8.0, Web Requests are supported only For Authentication Plugins.***
+***From GoCD Version 16.8.0, Web Requests are supported only For Authentication Plugins.***

 This message is sent by the server, when it receives a web request with URL of form `<go-server>/go/plugin/interact/<plugin-id>/<request-name>`.
-Go Server simply delegates these requests to the plugin specified in the URL (`plugin-id`) with request name specified in the URL (`request-name`) along with all the request parameters & headers.
+GoCD Server simply delegates these requests to the plugin specified in the URL (`plugin-id`) with request name specified in the URL (`request-name`) along with all the request parameters & headers.

 ### Request - From the server